 From a policy standpoint, the responsibility to prevent, intervene, and report instances of sexual abuse within one's church fall squarely on church officials' shoulders.
 Findings in the present study demonstrate that the majority of sexual abusers within this environment are serial offenders.
 As such, they are experienced and have likely carried out their abuses for extended periods.
 Therefore, clear policies and procedures – along with their enforcement – are imperative to prevent and intervene in instances of sexual abuse within one's church.
 Examples of such policies include two adults with adolescents or children at all times and highly structured off-site activities.
 The two aforementioned policy examples would appear to address the majority of alleged abuses within this environment.
 However, it may also be helpful for national organizations, whereby individual churches must abide by rules and regulations to be recognized as a member church (e.g., Southern Baptist Convention), actively implement mechanisms to prevent and investigate instances of sexual abuse.
 For example, the Southern Baptist Convention may want to create a known offender registry to prevent those accused from obtaining positions in other member churches.

 This study also has implications for qualitative and quantitative research.
-For qualitative, this research highlights a much-needed area of further detailed examination.
+For qualitative research, this study highlights a much-needed area for further detailed examination.
 For example, in-depth interviews with offenders would greatly assist with understanding the grooming tactics of sexual abusers within a unique setting, such as a church.
 For quantitative research, this study highlights the need to develop and maintain detailed databases to track offense information over long periods.
 Moreover, large databases would allow for the analysis of trends related to the offense, offender, and victim characteristics.

 Conclusion

-This study has demonstrated that there are distinct sex abusers that operate within Protestant Christian Churches.
+This study has demonstrated that there are distinct sex abusers who operate within American Protestant Christian churches.
 Each type of abuser is unique in how they offend, how often, and who they target.
 With most abusers being identified as serial offenders, churches must develop better policies and procedures to prevent and identify instances of sexual abuse.
 Further examination of this topic must be conducted to assist in preventing, intervening, and investigating sexual abuse within this environment.

 References